DimitriWeiss/up-ac/README.md

 up_ac.utils.download_OAT.copy_call_engine_OAT()
 ```

 The first function generates a directory for OAT, downloads compiled code for OAT and saves it in the up_ac directory.
 The second function moves code to the OAT directory.
-Once you have run these functions, you do not need t run them again, except you have removed the OAT directory.
+Once you have run these functions, you do not need to run them again, except if you have removed the OAT directory.

 To remove the OAT directory run: